Cookie04CZ/GlyphRepair/README.md

 If your file doesn't contain any repairable fonts, you will get message "This document does not contain any fonts that can be repaired."

-# Repairing your first document
+# Mapping your first document

 GlyphRepair is most effective if you need to repair multiple documents that come from the same source and/or contain the same fonts.
 It builds a database of unique graphemes (glyphs) that are visible in the document and you have to assign (map) which characters they represent.
 You have to do this mapping only once for a given font -- GlyphRepair automatically recognizes glyphs you've previously mapped, even in different documents.
 Glyphs are displayed vertically in the work area on the left.
 Simply enter their meaning into Character field and press Enter.
 You may enter up to 3 characters for each glyph, which is sometimes needed for so-called [ligatures](https://en.wikipedia.org/wiki/Ligature_(writing)).
 If you make a mistake, simply click on the glyph in the work area and re-enter character for it.
 You can also move up and down the glyph list with cursor keys.